-If you choose to create a code signing certificate in Patch for SCCM using a Software Update Point (WSUS server) on Windows Server 2012 R2 or later, this workaround will be applied automatically.
+If you choose to create a code signing certificate in Patch for MEM using a Software Update Point (WSUS server) on Windows Server 2012 R2 or later, this workaround will be applied automatically.

 To create a self-signed code signing certificate using WSUS:

-1.Within the Configuration Manager Software Library workspace, expand the Software Updates folder and click on Patch for SCCM.
+1.Within the Configuration Manager Software Library workspace, expand the Software Updates > Ivanti Patch folder and click on Updates.

 2.On the Configuration Manager Home tab, click Settings.

-3.On the Patch for SCCMSettings dialog, select the WSUS Server tab.
+3.On the Patch for MEMSettings dialog, select the WSUS Server tab.